- For Women Facing a Breast Biopsy

 Other benign breast conditions

 Mastitis is a breast infection that most often occurs in women who are breast-feeding.
 The breast may become red, warm, or painful.
 Abscesses (pus-filled pockets) can form, and they may need to be drained with a needle.
 Mastitis is treated with antibiotics.
-If the mastitis does not get better with antibiotics, it’s important that you let the doctor know.
+If the mastitis doesn’t get better with antibiotics, it’s important you let your health care provider know.
 Some breast cancers can look a lot like infections.

 Fat necrosis sometimes happens when an injury to the breast heals and leaves scar tissue that can feel like a lump.
-A biopsy can confirm that the change is not cancer.
+A biopsy can confirm that the lump is not cancer.
 Sometimes when the breast is injured, an oil cyst (fluid-filled area) forms instead of scar tissue during healing.
-Oil cysts can be diagnosed and treated by taking out (aspirating) the fluid.
+Oil cysts can be diagnosed and treated by using a needle to take out the fluid.